makehackvoid/elucidata/README.md

  - The current version only implements csv parsing.
 We intend to expand it to include all of the text and location based datafiles on data.gov.au.
  - checking for updates to datasets and updating their information has not been implemented
- - the front end on github isn't working properly, a new version will be available shortly

 ## Dependencies